Enjoying the blog? like the page on facebook – or else.

 That is apart from the time I completed the Budapest marathon and had to catch a train back to Vienna, on which there was standing room only.
 Finish a marathon – stand up on a train for 3 hours.
 Don’t get me wrong there was no guilt to be found anywhere – even about my extremely odorous unwashed post-marathon body perusing around fellow passengers.
 There was however an abundance of frustration, pain, anguish and despair.

 I’m guilt free today, although I haven’t done any of the things mentioned above, including the dishes – and floor scraping.
 I’m extremely exhausted though and I think that gives me a generalised pass, no guilt for me, I’ve earned it.
 Not sure why I’ve earned it, maybe this is some kind of false guilt free time.
 All I did was go to work as usual and then come back.
-Where as, my girlfriend did a 5km run today, my brother did a 24 hour peaks challenge and my cousin did a marathon*.
+Where as, my, now ex, girlfriend did a 5km run today, my brother did a 24 hour peaks challenge and my cousin did a marathon*.
 Can’t help feeling I’ve picked up someones guilt free gift card by mistake.